Check out this 2022 Festival news clip.

 Payment 2: $1097.50 payment due (+$500 for a single supplement)

-The best of Cuban music, dancing, bird-watching, UNESCO World Heritage sites, waterfalls, ocean views, Cuban food, architecture and Cuban friends await you on this phenomenal tour!
-You’ll cover half the width of the island on this EPIC tour.
+Additionally, you’ll get out of the big city to experience the best of Cuban UNESCO World Heritage sites, waterfalls, ocean views, bird-watching, Cuban food, architecture, and Cuban friends who await you on this phenomenal tour!

 The purpose of this itinerary is to give you an idea of the types of activities you will engage in during the tour, however, it may change based on factors such as availability, weather, and to take advantage of spontaneous activities and events.

 Roger, our guide will pick you up at the airport and take you to get settled at the casa particular in Havana.
 Then we’ll head out for a welcome dinner at our favorite paladar (privately-owned restaurant) overlooking the nighttime malecón.
-For those that are ambitious, afterwards you might go to a nearby hotel to enjoy cigars on the patio with live music.
+For those that are ambitious, afterwards you might go to the Hotel Nacional to enjoy cigars on the patio with live music, and hear stories of gambling and the mafia’s influence in Havana in the 1950’s.
 Meals: Dinner

-After breakfast, we will take off for part I of the walking tour of Old Havana City, with its gorgeous architecture and plazas.
-See Cathedral Plaza, built in the 18th-century Cuban baroque-style with its curves and flourishes above the doors and windows.
+We will start the day with a walking tour of Old Havana City.
+Among the fortresses and colonial archetecture, you’ll see Cathedral Plaza, built in the 18th-century Cuban baroque-style with its curves and flourishes above the doors and windows.
 If you look closely your see it was made of locally quarried limestone and is embedded with coral fossils and seashells.

-After lunch in the city, we’ll climb in the bus and drive to Varadero, known for it’s pristine beaches and was first established by Al Capone, the DuPont family and more in in the 1940’s.
-There will be free time before dinner for sunset, and a night out dancing if you choose.
+Arriving in Varadero, you’ll quickly see why it was an attractive place for Al Capone, the DuPont family and more in in the 1940’s.
+There will be free time before dinner for sunset, and a night out dancing at one of the beach clubs if you choose (particularly if you were a Beetles fan).
 Meals: Breakfast, Dinner

 We’ll finish the tour of Varadero in the morning, hearing it’s stories and legacy, and then head through the citrus orchards south to Trinidad.